panyogesh/integration-magma/utils/kubernetes-refers/crds/basic-intro.md

   - Once created, can be accessed using kubectl
   - Provides declarative API
 * Definition
-  - Declarative commands to API server in the form of YAML construct
+  - Declarative commands to API server in the form of YAML construct (example of declartive yaml file: kubectl get po etcd-kind-control-plane -n kube-system -o yaml)